Voyage (1993 film)

-Voyage, also known as Cruise of Fear, is a 1993 American adventure thriller television film directed by John Mackenzie and starring Rutger Hauer, Eric Roberts, and Karen Allen.
+Voyage, also known as Cruise of Fear, is a 1993 British-American adventure thriller television film directed by John Mackenzie and starring Rutger Hauer, Eric Roberts, and Karen Allen.
 It premiered on the USA Network on June 2, 1993.

 Plot

 Morgan and Catherine Norvell have their plans ready.
 In Monte Carlo, they have stocked their sailboat for a journey to Malta, where they plan to live on the boat for a year.
 They also purchased some real estate that includes the ruins of an old hotel, which they are going to rebuild.
 A few days before embarking on their adventures, they meet Gil and Ronnie Freeland, who would give anything to join them for a couple of days on the sea.
 However, no sooner said than done, all four of them are enjoying the sweet life on the boat.
-The Norvells soon realise that inviting them on board was a big mistake...
+The Norvells soon realise that inviting them on board was a big mistake.